SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 <i>It has been a cold winter in the suburbs of New York City.
 Clumps of dirty snow still cling to shelter underneath bushes and around neglected cars.
 MYRTLE MARSCAPONE, an elderly sorceress, sits in the living room of the pink home she's dubbed 'RINDLE ROSE'.</i>

 <i>She came here months ago, quietly thinking of it as her retirement home.
-All but abandoning her studies, she fled from the hustle, willingly accepting the despair that even if she were able to develop her Potion of Immortality, she'd be stuck as an ageless old woman for the rest of days.</i>
+All but abandoning her studies, she fled from the hustle, willingly accepting the despair that even if she were able to develop her elusive Potion of Immortality, she'd be stuck as an old woman for the rest of days.</i>

-<i>Some kind of Judge Judy blares from the television, but MYRTLE's attention wanes as she looks toward a small drawing on the wall.</i>
+<i>Some kind of 'Judge Judy' blares from the television, but MYRTLE's attention wanes as she looks toward a small drawing on the wall.</i>

 <i>It depicts MYRTLE just weeks after accepting the name MARSCAPONE from her 'deceased' husband.
 MYRTLE is dressed in a white wedding gown, lace collar set delicately about her thin neck.
 To her left is the man VINCENT MARSCAPONE.
 MYRTLE wears a wan smile, her dark hair drawn up and tied over her head.
 VINCENT is humorless, but exudes a tender peacefulness next to his young bride.</i>

+<i>A moment of silence.</i>

 ### MANDARC ###